Founding Directors and

 For more than 40 years Michael has mediated family, workplace, and organizational disputes.

-Michael created and was the founding director of one of the first graduate programs in conflict resolution in the US at Antioch University in 1992 and served in a similar role at Royal Roads University in Victoria, BC.
+Michael created and was the founding director of one of the first graduate programs in conflict resolution in the US at Antioch University and served in a similar role at Royal Roads University in Victoria, BC.

-Laurie Amaya
+Laurie Amaya - US

-Hansa Patel
+Hansa Patel - US

-Ellen Waldorf
+Ellen Waldorf - US

 Ellen Waldorf, the principal of eWaldorf Mediation in Massachusetts, helps clients navigate through conflict.
 For over 20 years, Ellen has mediated divorce, vacation home, and other family issues.
 Ellen teaches professionals to become divorce mediators through Divorce Mediation Training Associates.
 Through Step to Center, Ellen teaches employees and managers how to navigate interpersonal drama in the workplace.